espressif/arduino-esp32/docs/en/lib_builder.rst

 Docker Image
 ------------

-You can use a docker image that for building the static libraries of ESP-IDF components for use in Arduino projects.
+You can use a docker image for building the static libraries of ESP-IDF components for use in Arduino projects.
-This image contains a copy of the ``esp32-arduino-lib-builder`` repository and already include or will obtain all the required tools and dependencies to build the Arduino static libraries.
+This image contains a copy of the ``esp32-arduino-lib-builder`` repository and already includes or will obtain all the required tools and dependencies to build the Arduino static libraries.

 The current supported architectures by the Docker image are: